Verified July 2026 · Cited to primary sources

 What is IGF-1 LR3?

-A modified, long-acting form of IGF-1 that activates the IGF-1 receptor to drive the PI3K/Akt/mTOR protein-synthesis and satellite-cell pathways — the theoretical basis for its muscle-growth marketing.
+A modified, long-acting form of IGF-1 that activates the IGF-1 receptor to drive the PI3K/Akt/mTOR protein-synthesis and satellite-cell pathways.
+That's the theoretical basis for its muscle-growth marketing.

 How strong is the evidence for IGF-1 LR3?